Skip to Content

 • Use humidity domes over your seedling trays to maintain consistent atmospheric conditions.
 You can also use plastic wrap to keep the soil moist.
 Seedlings prefer humidity more than ambient air.

-• As much as possible, avoid planting multiple seeds in a seedling tray cell.
+• Avoid planting multiple seeds in a seedling tray cell as much as possible.
 This causes a less-than-desirable root structure that is tangled and difficult to separate.

 • Timing is crucial, as it is with most things in life.
-You must remember to take into account the typical final frost date for your area.
+You must remember to consider the typical final frost date for your area.
 You can find out which zone he or she inhabits by conducting a simple internet search or making a phone call to a nearby greenhouse.

 See Related: Cheap Nursery Pots for Greenhouses & Gardening